MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

     - Run the command: <code>pod setup</code>
     **Note:** This command may take several minutes to complete.<br><br>

-6. Change directory to the location of the Xcode project.
-7. Run the command: <code>pod init</code>.
+6. Run the command: <code>pod init</code>.
 This creates a <code>Podfile</code>.
-8. Using your favorite editor, open the <code>Podfile</code> file.
+7. Using your favorite editor, open the <code>Podfile</code> file.
-9. Comment out or remove the contents of the file.
+8. Comment out or remove the contents of the file.
-10. Add the following lines and save the changes:
+9. Add the following lines and save the changes:

     ```xml
     source 'https://github.com/CocoaPods/Specs.git'
     pod 'IBMMobileFirstPlatformFoundation'
     ```
-11. Run the command: <code>pod install</code>.
-This command adds the MobileFirst Native SDK, generates the Pod project, and integrates it with the Xcode project.   **Note:** This command may take several minutes to complete.
+10. Run the command: <code>pod install</code>.
+This command adds the MobileFirst Native SDK, generates the Pod project, and integrates it with the Xcode project.
+    **Note:** This command may take several minutes to complete.

     > <b>Important</b>: From here on, use the <code>[ProjectName].<b>xcworkspace</b></code> file in order to open the project in Xcode.
 Do <b>not</b> use the <code>[ProjectName].<b>xcodeproj</b></code> file.
 A CocoaPods-based project is managed as a workspace containing the application (the executable) and the library (all project dependencies that are pulled by the CocoaPods manager).
-12. Open the Xcode project by double-clicking the <b>.xcworkspace</b> file.
+11. Open the Xcode project by double-clicking the <b>.xcworkspace</b> file.
-13. Right-click the project and select <b>Add Files To [ProjectName]</b>, select the <code>mfpclient.plist</code>, located in the root folder of the Xcode project.
+12. Right-click the project and select <b>Add Files To [ProjectName]</b>, select the <code>mfpclient.plist</code>, located in the root folder of the Xcode project.

 Whenever you want to use the MobileFirst Native SDK, make sure that you import the MobileFirst Platform Foundation framework: